nigelhorne/Params-Validate-Strict/README.md

     The data type of the parameter.
     Valid types are `string`, `integer`, `number`, `float` `boolean`, `hashref`, `arrayref`, `object` and `coderef`.

-    If a parameter could have different types, list them as an arrayref:

     A type can be an arrayref when a parameter could have different types (e.g. a string or an object).